AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * Fixed an issue when using the **File Transfer** activity linked to an Azure external account encrypted in SSL where the connection was made with HTTP instead of HTTPS.
 (NEO-26720)
 * Fixed an issue for MSSQL database where an error could occur with the up_updatestats procedure during the clean up workflow.
 * Fixed a crash which occurred during the web process shutdown if Interaction requests were still being processed.
 (NEO-26447)
-* When using relative path for SFTP,  `~/` will not be added automatically anymore.
-If you need to use SFTP, you can add `~/` to your path manually but we recommend using absolute path.
 * Fixed an issue where the **NoNull** function in Oracle DB was not working anymore after upgrade 9032.
 (NEO-26488)
 * Fixed an issue where the tracking workflow was failing after upgrade 9171 if the LINEV2 package was installed without the Message Center package.
 * Fixed a scalability issue that prevented the connection pool from being increased to the desired number of connections because the database connection string for the attribute 'APP' ended up getting an invalid value.
 (NEO-25105)